|Previous:A First Class Ticket||Next:Chicken Scratching and the Avon Lady|

-Woo-Woo had explained the changing radio-frequency geometry of WBCN in Boston to me.
-The 747 foot Prudential Tower, in the Back Bay half mile to the West of the John Hancock Building, was not close enough to WBCN’s transmitter on the John Hancock Building to significantly impair our signal.
-WBCN got out just about as well to the western suburbs and the North and South Shore after the Pru was built in 1964 as it had since T. Mitch first rented transmitter space on the John Hancock Building spike in 1959.
+Woo-Woo had explained to me that the 747 foot Prudential Tower, in the Back Bay, a half mile to the West of WBCN’s spike-mounted transmitter on the John Hancock Building, was not close enough to significantly impair our signal in that direction.
+WBCN got out just about as well to the western suburbs and the North and South Shore after the Prudential was built in 1964 as it had since WBCN first rented transmitter space on the John Hancock Building spike in 1959.

 Corporate rivalry was about to change the geometry of radio-frequency shadowing in Boston.
 The John Hancock Mutual Insurance Company could not tolerate a taller insurance company building than its own in downtown Boston.
 For decades lesser insurance companies had acquiesced in the Hancock’s supremacy.
 Everybody knew that the Liberty Mutual Insurance company, doing business in its forbidding, Stalinesque building on Berkeley Street next to its acknowledged superior, was a second rate company in a second rate building.
 The erection of the Pru had upended the old order, which had to be reestablished in the only way that would make a statement of the necessary emphasis: the erection of a taller building.
 And not only would the building be taller, it would overshadow the Pru.
 No onlooker would be able to see one without seeing the other; and no one would fail to notice the superior height of the John Hancock Tower, as it was to be called: 779 feet.

 The Hancock Company chose a site for its Tower immediately between the Prudential and the old John Hancock Building.
 Now WBCN was in trouble: The skeleton of the new Tower was already going up a quarter mile away.
 The dimensions and proximity of the new monolith meant a significant degradation of WBCN’s signal to the West.
-When I arrived T. Mitch and Woo-Woo had already made arrangements to leapfrog the new building and move the transmitter to the top of the Prudential.
-The resulting shadow to the East could be tolerated, as there was nothing in that direction but hookers, drunks, Chinatown, Filene’s Basement, Logan Airport, Deer Island Correctional Institute and the sea.
+When I arrived T. Mitchell Hastings, the President of WBCN, and Woo-Woo had already made arrangements to leapfrog the new building and move the transmitter to the top of the Prudential.
+The resulting shadow to the East could be tolerated, as there was nothing in that direction but hookers, drunks, Chinatown, the Financial District, Filene’s Basement, Logan Airport, the Winthrop Yacht Club, Deer Island Correctional Institute and the sea.

 The new installation atop the Pru had already been engineered and a new transmitter ordered.
 My job was to nurse along the unreliable old transmitter and its ancient backup transmitter until the new equipment arrived.